 The Gutenberg bible

-THIS CONTENT IS ALSO AVAILABLE IN INSPIRE ISSUE 41 FROM 2012
+THIS CONTENT IS ALSO AVAILABLE IN INSPIRE ISSUE 41

 Even from its humble beginnings, printing was practised as a true art form.
 The earliest remaining printed artefacts are clay tablets from the Mesopotamian civilization more than 5,000 years ago, made with round cylinder seals and featuring beautiful images.
 After clay came cloth: woodblock printing was first done on cloth and only later on paper.
 The Chinese were the first to come up with both processes during the Han and Tang dynasties, several centuries before Johannes Gutenberg came into the picture.